apavlidi/ObjectOrientedDesign/README.md

 ### Builder
 The builder pattern is for constructing objects with many fields and providing a fluent api.
 1. Simple builder
  In this example the Student class has too many fields so the client should be able to construct with any fields he needs.
-In order to avoid implemented all possible compinations of constructors we hide the constructor of the Student and we implement a builder inner class.
+In order to avoid implemented all possible combinations of constructors we hide the constructor of the Student and we implement a builder inner class.
 2. Facade builder
   In this example the Student class can be build through two different builders building different facets of the object.
 The StudentBuilderInfo builds the general info of the Student (firstName, lastName, age) and the StudentBuilderAddress builds the location info (city, address, postCode).
-Throught the StudentBuilderFacade I provide a builder fluent interface.
+Through the StudentBuilderFacade I provide a builder fluent interface.

 ### Singleton